 The Kennel Club state in the breed standard for the German Shepherd that “working ability [is] never sacrificed for mere beauty’.

-However, German Shepherd show lines of the last 50 years or so have been gradually changing shape.
+However, this breed’s show lines of the last 50 years or so have been gradually changing shape.

 Specifically, the slant of their backs.